ustymenko-d/gulp/README.md

 # Gulp build setup

 This is a pre-configured Gulp setup for web projects.
-It includes automation tools for compiling Pug, SCSS, optimizing images, live browser reloading, and more.
+It includes automation tools for compiling HTML, Pug, CSS, SCSS, optimizing images, live browser reloading, and more.

 ## Installation